robertmuth/Cwerg/FrontEndDocs/tutorial.md

 This declares an enum `Color` with 3 members (`red`, `green`, `blue`) with an underlying type of `u8`.
-`auto` is using the previously asigned value incremented by 1 or zero if it is the first member.
+`auto` is using the previously assigned value incremented by 1 or zero if it is the first member.
 So in the above example we get:
 ```
 Color:blue has value 0
 Color:green has value 10